-This 15-mile stretch of TX-118 between Fort Davis and the observatory going back and forth has become our favorite ride, and we plan on riding it many times.
-There are plenty of picnic areas and places to pull over, so we just turn around at the picnic area 0.2 mi after the observatory and head back to Fort Davis then repeat it usually two more times.
+The 15-mile stretch of TX-118 between Fort Davis and the McDonald Observatory going back and forth has become our favorite ride, riding it many times in 2017 and in 2018.
+There are plenty of picnic areas and places to pull over, so we just turn around at the picnic area 0.2 mi after the observatory (after the north entrance on Spur 78 to the observatory) and head back to Fort Davis.
+When we have time, we try to repeat the 30 mi ride two more times.
 That is enough to wear us out if we ride it hard, and it is good practice and good fun!

 We also have taken a day off from riding and visited the observatory.
 You can enter the observatory and go through the exhibits for free; there is also a cafe there.
 We purchased tickets for two of the guided tours ($10 for two tours per person) and the tours were really cool!
 On one, we got to see the sun shooting out gasses (hydrogen and helium) from the surface in real time (well really it takes 8 min for the light from the sun to hit the earth).
 And in the second tour we visited and saw the workings of the Harlan J. Smith telescope with a 107 in primary mirror.
 The tour guides made the tours fun and were very good at explaining things so they were easy to understand.

 The detailed description of the riding route is shown below: